ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 Obsolete derived values (those previously derived, but no longer relevant given the the latest retrieved revision of the value), are visited with `refreshUnavailNode()`, marking them as unavailable in the SB.
 Finally, the graph refresh procedure visits all nodes for which the values were `not` retrieved and marks them as unavailable through method `refreshUnavailNode()`.

-The control-flow is depicted in the following diagram:
+The `refreshUnavailNode()` method visits obsolete derived values and marks them as unavailable in the SB.
+The `refreshUnavailNode()` method visits all nodes with un-retrieved values and marks them as unavailable.

+!!!
+Note
+    Obsolete derived values were previously derived, but no longer relevant because a new revision of the value has been retrieved.

+The following diagram depicts a graph refresh control flow:

 ![Graph refresh diagram][graph-refresh]

-Example verbose log of graph refresh as printed by the KV Scheduler to stdout:
+Example verbose log of graph refresh as printed by the KV Scheduler to the transaction log:
 ```
 [BEGIN] refreshGrap (keys=<ALL>)
   [BEGIN] refreshValue (key=config/vpp/v2/interfaces/loopback1)